-Since 1995, UnitedHealth Group is involved in the practice of acquiring other related businesses to maintain its competitive advantage in the domestic markets over its counterparts.
+Since 1995, UnitedHealth Group has acquired other related businesses to maintain its competitive advantage in the domestic markets.
 One of its recent acquisitions includes Health Net Inc. (HNC).
-UnitedHealth Group had to pay 500 million US dollars for the acquisition and the payment had to be made in the form of installments within the time span of two years (Wall Street Journal, 2009).
-This recent acquisition and the others in history have no doubt improved the revenues generated by the company but these acquisitions have also increased the burden of debt on UnitedHealth Group as well as increased costs including administrative costs and cost of doing business.
-The company reported in the United States Securities Exchange Commission’s fillings that it maintains its operations in 15 local markets of 11 different states in the US.
+UnitedHealth Group paid 500 million US dollars over two years for the purchase (Wall Street Journal, 2009).
+This, and other historical investments, has improved the revenues generated by the company, but these acquisitions have also increased UNH’s level of debt and the administrative costs of doing business.

+According to United States Securities Exchange Commission’s filings, UNH maintains its operations in 15 local markets of 11 different states in the US.
 This makes it vulnerable to the changes, whether governmental or social, happening in multiple jurisdictions around the country.
-This over-dependence can be very dangerous for UnitedHealth Group in the future if they continue to operate only in the domestic markets.
-Recently, UnitedHealth Group stated that it is in the process of expanding its operations in Ireland (Ashmore, 2011).
-This decision can have great impact on the company’s market position and its profitability in the long run.
-Additional weaknesses include its focus on mostly smaller practices, the high cost of patents and research & development, and the heavy amount of government regulation surrounding the industry.
+Any of these changes can have a great impact on the company’s market position and its profitability in the long run.
+Additional weaknesses include UNH’s focus on acquiring smaller practices, the high cost of patents in research & development, and the heavy amount of government regulation surrounding the industry.

 Global Industry Description

 The healthcare industry is a very broad and diverse space.
-This industry covers markets in hospitals, pharmaceuticals, diagnostics, medical equipment and health insurance.
+This industry covers hospitals, pharmaceuticals, diagnostics, medical equipment and health insurance.
 Within each of these sub-industries are more specialized markets such as manufacturing and distribution under pharmaceuticals or public and private under hospitals.

-The affordability of healthcare is a challenge that persists around the world.
-Developed markets face aging populations and increasing chronic diseases while developing countries must combat chronic diseases and the lack of healthcare resources.
+Developed markets face aging populations and increasing chronic diseases while developing countries must combat chronic diseases and the lack of healthcare resources, which forces the costs of health care to rise.
+These rising costs increase the attractiveness of expansion into the health insurance segment of the healthcare industry.
+Globally, health insurance is big business, bringing in an estimated $842.1 billion by 2017.
+Healthcare spending is forecasted to grow over 6% a year in 2017 and 2018, driven mostly by markets in Asia and the Middle East (WIO, 2015).

 Despite the United Nations’ initiative in 2015 to standardize healthcare globally, the government provided public insurances have different coverages country to country, with many funding shortfalls and subpar quality care (Dain, 2015).
 The difference between the needs of the patient and the scope of the public insurance has generated the need for private insurance to cover the gaps, creating opportunities for individuals with disposable income to gain access to the quality care they require.

-Globally, health insurance is big business, bringing in an estimated $842.1 billion by 2017.
-Healthcare spending is forecasted to grow over 6% a year in 2017 and 2018, driven mostly by markets in Asia and the Middle East (WIO, 2015).

 Rivalry Among Established Competitions

-The level of competition among the existing firms in the industry is very stiff.
-The top three competitors of United Health Group Inc. are Aetna Inc., Humana Inc. and Anthem Inc., respectively (Hoovers, 2011).
-Other contenders globally are Allianz, AXA, Bupa Global and the Zurich Insurance Group.
-The demand is dependent on the demographics of the customers and the construction requirements of various companies and the government.
-Insurance companies must continually market their services as most enterprises and governments will award one company with their insurance business.
+The level of competition among the existing firms in the industry is very high.
+The top three competitors of UNH are Aetna Inc., Humana Inc. and Anthem Inc. (Hoovers, 2011).
+Other global rivals are Allianz, AXA, Bupa Global and the Zurich Insurance Group.
 The success of these competitors is dependent on the accuracy of cost predictions for a proposal.
 The profit margins of the competitors are conditional to their marketing plans and on their abilities to accurately estimate the future premiums (Hoovers, 2011).

 The Bargaining Power of Suppliers